 Leadership 2030 will bring together industry practitioners and cross-disciplinary faculty, from HEC and LSE, to examine the forces that promise to shape decision-making in the years to come.
 Participants will seek to understand the leadership needed to address the contradictions of profitability versus sustainability and to make business an engine for change to the quality of life and for the well-being of the planet

-SnO benefits from involving, not just a few specialist professors, but experts from all business disciplines (finance, strategy, legal, marketing, operations, HRM, etc.) and major companies, such as Danone, Sodexo, Veolia, Renault, and Schneider Electric, that are at the forefront in thinking about the tensions between profit and sustainability, about the future of work, and about the needs of society.
+S&O benefits from involving, not just a few specialist professors, but experts from all business disciplines (finance, strategy, legal, marketing, operations, HRM, etc.) and major companies, such as Danone, Sodexo, Veolia, Renault, and Schneider Electric, that are at the forefront in thinking about the tensions between profit and sustainability, about the future of work, and about the needs of society.

-“Having been involved with companies that have anticipated and found resolution to some of these tensions…. that's why we can now offer this Leadership 2030 program,” says Durand.
+“Having been involved with companies that have anticipated and found resolution to some of these tensions…. is why we can now offer this Leadership 2030 program,” says Durand.
 “The question we are trying to answer is how do businesses build and maintain legitimacy with different domains across the value chain, in the share they take, the way they behave as executives and the values that they embody within the organization vis-a-vis collaborators, clients, and stakeholders.”

 The business case for sustainability has become much more powerful

-Durand points to Danone as a company, “that represents very well, a way to manage the different tensions and the capacity of an organization to deal with different stakeholder demands.”
+Durand points to Danone as a company, “that represents a way to manage the different tensions and the capacity of an organization to deal with different stakeholder demands.”
 A good example of a company that has faced the issue of business in society, Danone is on track to become a certified B-Corp – one that binds itself to goals that benefit society and employees in addition to shareholders – by 2030.
 It is the largest company to have publicly stated such a goal, and its North American subsidiary is already the largest B-Corp, among more than 2,600 in the world.

-Asked to what extent HEC Paris’s many client companies see addressing future business in society challenges as a major priority, Christelle Bitouzet, an Affiliate Professor at HEC Paris, says, “If you look at the requests we received for executive education, I would say that half of them are around this topic; how to reinvent the model for the future.
+Asked to what extent HEC Paris’s many client companies see addressing future business in society challenges as a major priority, Christelle Bitouzet, an Affiliate Professor at HEC Paris, says, “If you look at the requests we received for executive education, I would say that a very large part of them are around this topic; how to reinvent the model for the future.
 How to address the new need, how to build the scenarios, how to change the mindset of my executive committee, or my teams, to make sure that they live in the future and not in the past.”

 It's no longer just the concern of the CSR team; it's a top leadership concern

 The interest is not just from large corporations.
 According to Durand, “these issues can be a fantastic leverage for differentiation for SMEs and start-ups.”
-There are numerous market niches that SMEs can exploit in answering social demands and companies of all types and sizes that ignore the technological, environmental and social challenges we face will are likely to be left behind.
+There are numerous market niches that SMEs can exploit in answering social demands and companies of all types and sizes that ignore the technological, environmental and social challenges we face are likely to be left behind.
 “If they anticipate them, as some proactive SMEs do, they can actually benefit from them.”

 Nor is the desire for socially responsible business just coming from Europe.
 Despite President Trump’s tweets and plans to leave the Paris Agreement, U.S. corporations continue to step in, with well over a thousand CEOs signing a manifesto saying they will do their best to abide by the Agreement and will continue to fight climate change.